bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 Stay tuned for *Configurable Builds - Part 2*, ETA next week.
 We'll talk about building different targets with different settings through *transitions*.
-We'll also discuss why you need to watch your build size when using these features.
+We'll also discuss why you need to watch your build size when using tlberkhese features.